Pre-IPO Investing 101: Frequently Asked Questions

 What are Pre-IPO shares?

-Pre-IPO shares refer to shares of privately-held companies that are “late stage”, meaning they have reached a size where they would commonly pursue a liquidity event, such as a company sale or an IPO..
-These shares are typically purchased in “secondary” transactions from existing shareholders, such as employees, early investors, or venture capitalists, rather than directly from the company itself (referred to as a “primary” transaction).
-Private secondary market transactions allow investors to gain exposure to a company's potential growth and success before it pursues and exit event, such as an IPO.
+Pre-IPO shares refer to shares of privately-held companies that are "late stage", meaning they have reached a size where they would commonly pursue a liquidity event, such as a company sale or an IPO.
+These shares are typically purchased in "secondary" transactions from existing shareholders, such as employees, early investors, or venture capitalists, rather than directly from the company itself (referred to as a "primary" transaction).
+Private secondary market transactions allow investors to gain exposure to a company's potential growth and success before it pursues an exit event, such as an IPO.

 How can I buy and sell Pre-IPO shares?